What Is Dehydrating?

-- Temperature–You’ll need to determine at what temperature your foods need to be dehydrated.
-This is especially true for meats, eggs and dairy.
+- Temperature–You’ll need to determine what temperature your foods need to be dehydrated.
+This is especially true for meats, eggs, and dairy.

 - Check Time–Some food needs to be checked to make sure it’s not too dry and then other food will need to be turned to complete the drying process, so make sure you have an idea of when to check your food if it needs it.

 - Total Time–You also need to have an idea of the total time foods take in the dehydrator.

 - Storage–You’ll need to determine how you’ll store your dehydrated food.
 If you live in a humid environment the dehydrated food could absorb moisture from the air.
 So storing your dehydrated food in an airtight container is the best option.

 - Reconstituting–Before you dehydrate your food, begin with the end in mind.
 How do you actually want to use this food in recipes?
 This will determine what preparation you’ll need and sometimes will help you determine the pre-treatment.

 There are no hard and fast rules for dehydrating safely.
 You’ll want to use common sense and throw things out when they have mold on them or you can tell they have spoiled.

 It’s not a good idea to dehydrate things with a high-fat content.
 They don’t store well as the fat will go rancid relatively quickly.
 This includes things like avocados, bacon, and hard cheese.

 Here are some general safety rules for meat and dairy products.